Version: 1.0

 # http://192.168.9.131:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

-# Edit dashboard service to use NodePort
+# Click "Skip" when prompted for authentication# Edit dashboard service to use NodePort

 kubectl -n kubernetes-dashboard patch svc kubernetes-dashboard -p '{"spec":{"type":"NodePort"}}'